Entanglement based observables for quantum impurities: Conclusion

-Our work showcases three important milestones: (a) the power of NRG-MPS approaches for solving multi-channels quantum impurity problems as insinuated in Refs.~\cite{saberi_matrix-product-state_2008,weichselbaum_variational_2009}, (b) the applicability of quantum information based observables for studying strongly-correlated systems, and (c) the conclusive demonstration of the physics behind the dot-cavity metal-to-insulator transition.
-Moreover, our approach highlights how the purity of different subparts can be harnessed to study complex quantum impurity systems.
-Employing minimal and sufficient entanglement witnesses (such as the purities proposed here) in experiments is an important next step for the quantum simulation field, where tomography of small subsystems is readily accessible.
-Future work will explore the generalization of our approach to out-of-equilibrium and mixed state systems.\\
+Our work demonstrates that the purity of different subparts can be harnessed to study complex quantum impurity systems and highlights the applicability of quantum information based observables for studying strongly correlated systems.
+Employing minimal and sufficient entanglement measure (such as the purities proposed here) in experiments is an important next step for the quantum simulation field, where tomography on small subsystems is readily accessible.
+Additionally, we showcase three important developments: (a) an experimental measurement protocol of the purity, (b) the power of NRG-MPS approaches for solving multi-channels quantum impurity problems as insinuated in Refs.~\cite{saberi_matrix-product-state_2008,weichselbaum_variational_2009}, and (c) the conclusive demonstration of the physics behind the dot-cavity metal-to-insulator transition.
+Future work will explore the generalisation of entanglement quantification~\cite{ma_symmetric_2022, carisch_mixed_2022} in out-of-equilibrium and mixed state quantum impurity systems~\cite{lotem_renormalized_2020}.\\

-\paragraph{Acknowledgment.} We thank G. Blatter, T. Ihn, K. Ensslin, M. Goldstein, and C. Carisch for illuminating discussions and acknowledge financial support from the Swiss National Science Foundation (SNSF) through project 190078, and from the Deutsche Forschungsgemeinschaft (DFG) - project number 449653034.
-Our numerical implementations are based on the ITensors \textsc{Julia} library~\cite{fishman_itensor_2020}.\\